jpquast/protti/README.md

 Note: Instead of “peptide” in the `grouping` argument you can provide protein IDs in case you are working with protein abundance data.
-However, then intensities should also contain protein intensities and not peptide intensities.
+However, then intensities should be protein intensities and not peptide intensities.

 #### Calculate Differential Abundance and Significance

-For the calculation of abundance changes and the associated significance **protti** provides the function `diff_abundance()`.
+For the calculation of abundance changes and the associated significances **protti** provides the function `diff_abundance()`.
 You can choose between different statistical methods.
 For this example we will chose a Welch’s t-test.
 Obtained p-values are adjusted for multiple testing using the Benjamini-Hochberg method ([Benjamini & Hochberg 1995](http://www.math.tau.ac.il/~ybenja/MyPapers/benjamini_hochberg1995.pdf)).

 ``` r